Management 3.0: Agile Leadership

 Venue - Cliftons, 440 Collins St, Melbourne.

-This one day workshop is based on Jurgen Appelo's Management 3.0 training.
+This one day workshop is based on Jurgen Appelo's Management 3.0 and Managing for Happiness.

 We take several of the workshop activities from that training and do a one day, activity focused version of the usual 2 day training.